Occupation of the Baltic states: Consequences

 Due to colonization and russification, the Soviet occupation also significantly changed the demographic and linguistic situation, especially in Latvia and Estonia.
 In 1944, Estonians made up 88–90% of the population, but according to the 1989 census, this number had decreased to 61.5%.
 In Latvia, between 1945 and 1955 alone, the number of immigrants reached 535,000, most of whom came from Russia.
 In 1940, Latvians made up about 79% of Latvia's population, but by 1989 this number had dropped to 52%.

-According to Israeli author Yaël Ronen of the Minerva Center for Human Rights at the Hebrew University of Jerusalem, illegal regimes typically take measures to change the demographic structure of the territory held by the regime, usually via two methods: the forced removal of the local population and transfer their own populations into the territory.
-He cites the case of the Baltic states as an example of where this phenomenon has occurred, with the deportations of 1949 combined with large waves of immigration in 1945–50 and 1961–70.
+According to Israeli author Yaël Ronen of the Minerva Center for Human Rights at the Hebrew University of Jerusalem, illegal regimes typically take measures to change the demographic structure of the territory held by the regime, usually via two methods: the forced removal of the local population, and the transfer of their own populations into the territory.
+He cites the case of the Baltic states as an example of where this phenomenon has occurred, with the deportations of 1949 combined with large waves of immigration in 1945–1950 and 1961–1970.
 When the illegal regime transitioned to a lawful regime in 1991, the status of these settlers became an issue.

+The collapse of the USSR also left lingering questions about what to do with remaining Soviet architectural structures in the region, many of which were uniquely designed with the aid of local architects, but poorly built as a result of general Soviet-era construction issues — with ongoing safety implications.
+"To pour money into reconstructing or restoring a Soviet monument that will only serve to remind the populace of a former occupying force or the destruction of a Jewish cemetery is clearly offensive given the violence they symbolize to local populations," wrote author Aliide Naylor.
+Some attempts to repurpose buildings have taken place, and the majority of Soviet monuments have been removed from public view.
+For example, in 2022, Latvia removed the imposing Monument to the Liberators of Soviet Latvia and Riga from the German Fascist Invaders as despite its propagandistic name, it was considered a symbol of terror and occupation to locals.
+However, the Tehumardi Soviet propaganda monument on the island of Saaremaa is unique in Estonia, in that it ended up being preserved "due to its sheer size and monumentality".
+It was subsequently artistically reinterpreted in late 2025 with the red star being removed, carved stone faces cleaned and previous text replaced.